dribnet/defmain/README.md

 A Clojure library designed to make main entry points easy.

 Code shamelessly pulled from [cascalog core](http://nathanmarz.github.io/cascalog/cascalog.api.html#var-defmain).
-This is just meant to be a version with a much lighter dependecy foodprint.
+This is just meant to be a version with a much lighter dependecy footprint.

 ## Usage